Your trip to Puerto Rico isn’t complete without checking out the many things to do in Vieques.

 Snorkel with Sea Turtles

 Vieques is one of the best places in Puerto Rico to swim with sea turtles.
-Different companies offer snorkeling tours, but if you have experience and have the equipment, you can easily go on your own.
+Different companies offer snorkeling tours, but if you have experience and the equipment, you can easily go on your own.
 Mosquito Pier and Punta Arenas are two of the places where you can find them.

 👉 Looking for more great things to do?
 Check out the top activities to enjoy in Puerto Rico during your trip.

 If you’re looking for unique and astonishing landscapes in Vieques, head over to Black Sand Beach or Playa Negra, two of the best beaches in Vieques.
 The trail to the beach is a bit solitary, but after 15 minutes or so, the trail opens to one of the most beautiful beaches you’ll find in Vieques.
 Playa Negra is the only beach with black sand in Puerto Rico.

 If nobody told you yet, Vieques Island is full of wild horses everywhere, so you should always drive with caution.
 Read my guide to Puerto Rico driving if it’s your first time renting a car here.

 If you get the chance, take a picture with the horses (from a safe distance).
 You can find large groups in Sun Bay Beach, Vieques National Wildlife Refuge, and around the Ceiba Tree.

 Stroll Mosquito Pier

 Mosquito Pier is one of the top places to take a relaxing stroll or do yoga on Vieques Island.
 This pier is about a mile long and it’s said that the US Navy attempted to connect Vieques to the main island in 1941.